← Back to 後漢書

 觿 [][] [] [] 鹿 []

 Ban Biao was sober-minded by temperament and drawn to classical learning.
 In his twenties he lived through the collapse of the Gengshi regime and the turmoil that swept the capital region.
 Wei Xiao had seized control of Tianshui, so Ban Biao took refuge and threw in his lot with him.
 Wei Xiao asked him: "When the Zhou fell and the Warring States tore one another apart, the empire shattered and generations passed before order returned.
 Do you think we are heading into another age of rival alliances and betrayals?
 Or will Heaven raise successive heirs to the mandate under a single ruler?
-I should like to hear your view.
+I should like to hear your view."
 Ban Biao replied: "The fall and revival of Zhou bear little resemblance to our Han situation.
 Under Zhou the feudal order ran five ranks deep: barons shared power at court while the royal trunk grew weak and the regional houses grew strong, which is why the age ended in shifting leagues and betrayals—the logic of that political geometry.
 Han took over Qin's bureaucratic order of commanderies and counties: the sovereign holds concentrated authority, and no minister can cling to office across generations.
 Under Cheng the throne leaned on the Wang in-laws; Ai and Ping ruled briefly, and the succession failed three times over, so the Wangs moved into the palace and usurped the markers of sovereignty.
 The danger came from the court, not from the common people, [three] which is why, once Guangwu took the throne, everyone looked up with longing.
 For more than a decade the heartland and the marches were in uproar; rebels sprouted everywhere, borrowed banners clustered like clouds, and claimant after claimant declared himself a Liu—yet no conspiracy coordinated their slogans.
-[Four] Today's warlords who dominate whole provinces lack the entrenched dynastic foundations the Warring States barons enjoyed, while ordinary folk sing their loyalty—everyone can see where hearts still lie.
+[Four] Today's warlords who dominate whole provinces lack the entrenched dynastic foundations the Warring States barons enjoyed, while ordinary folk sing their loyalty—everyone can see where hearts still lie."
 Wei Xiao replied: "Your contrast between Zhou and Han rings true.
 But to hear rustics chant the old Liu name and conclude that Han must rise again is badly mistaken.
-When Qin dropped the prize of empire, Liu Bang seized it—did anyone then foresee the Han dynasty?
+When Qin dropped the prize of empire, Liu Bang seized it—did anyone then foresee the Han dynasty?"
 Close of Wei Xiao's quoted speech; superscript commentary note five.

 5